dfackler/lol-parsing/README.md

 german_shepherd
 ```

+###`group_lists.R`
-`group_lists.R` - Script to group attribute lists. **Will pull all files from input directory.
+Script to group attribute lists. **Will pull all files from input directory.
 Assumes directory contains only files that are lists of identities.** Initial implementation uses the [sillhoutte method and k-medoids](https://en.wikipedia.org/wiki/K-medoids) to automatically identify the best guess for number of groups and clusters them with strict partitioning (each file is in one and only group).

 *notes: It currently does not handle passing in a manual mapping file of groups.
 Nor does it give recommendations for possible alternative groupings beyond the optimal k-medoids guess.
 These would both be helpful to add in the future.*